cjbell630/FNaF_Advance/notes-todo/notes.md

 They CAN enter when the lights are on, and because they disable the lights, the hall light shuts off when they enter.

-Once in the room, they start a timer for 30 seconds.
+Once in the room, they start a timer for 30s/1800f.
 Once that timer runs out:

 * If the camera is up, they will force it down and jumpscare you
 * If the camera is not up, they will jumpscare you